Economic and Political Development Curriculum

 - Students may double count an EPD course from our approved political dimensions of sustainable development core courses or our political dimensions of sustainable development focus area to satisfy the Interstate Relations (IR) requirement for the MIA degree (if the course is also an approved IR course).

-- Students may not double count an EPD core course towards their chosen professional focus area.
-However, if they take both economic dimensions of sustainable development core courses (or two different political dimensions of sustainable development core courses), they can count one for their core requirement and the other one for the related focus area.
+- Students may not double-count an EPD core course towards their chosen professional focus area.
+However, if they take both economic dimensions of sustainable development core courses (or two different political dimensions of sustainable development core courses), they can count one for their core requirement and the other for the related focus area.

 Political Dimensions of Sustainable Development Core Courses